 Overall, vegetarianism and veganism are misunderstood.
 As today is World Vegan Day, it seems an appropriate time to address some of the most common myths.

 In recent decades, an increasing number of studies have demonstrated links between red meat consumption and poorer health outcomes.
-For instance, processed and red meat intake is associated with colon cancer, obesity, heart disease, and diabetes.
+For instance, processed and red meat intake is associated with

 This might suggest that a diet without meat is better for the body.
 But, just as not all meat is red, not all vegetarian or vegan diets are healthful.